waterswv/oop-game-training/readme.md

   - `celebrate()` (Function - display a win message)
 </details>

-### Development Stories
+### User Stories

+We build "user stories" as a way to structure the main capabilities of the sites we build.
+These stories are often phrased as "a user will be able to..." and make sure they discribe how the site will work.
+Each user story can be broken down into the tasks that will be required to make this functionality possible.

-1. A user can see a set of face-down cards.
+1. A user will be able to see a set of face-down cards.
   * Create HTML structure to display cards on screen (Handlebars?).
   * Ensure that cards start out displayed face-down (in `Card` constructor?).

-2. A user can select a card to "flip it over" and see its other side.
+2. A user will be able to select a card to "flip it over" and see its other side.
   * Add click event listener to cards that:
      - shows the other side of the card (`flipOver`)
      - creates or updates a pair (don't add same card twice though!)